 Pedestrian accidents are a sad fact of life in Nevada, particularly on the busy streets of Las Vegas.
 When it comes to fatal accidents and pedestrian incidents across the state, victims and families are particularly vulnerable in the aftermath.

-After a pedestrian accident, those affected often cope with financial difficulties, long-term physical issues, and emotional trauma.
+After a pedestrian auto accident, those affected often cope with financial difficulties, long-term physical issues, and emotional trauma.
 When victims succumb to their injuries, family members may be left in an unbelievably tough position.
 Sadly, families must often endure expensive medical and funeral expenses in the aftermath.

 Notes: Our team uses secondary sources when creating these posts.
 For that reason, we have not verified all of the facts surrounding each injury accident.
 If you locate any information that is not correct, please let us know right away so that we can correct the post to reflect the most accurate information about the accident.
 We will remove a post upon request.